Hammad-Izhar/space-site/README.md

 This directory contains all the minor/reusable parts of the website.

+## `hooks/`

+This directory contains hooks used throughout the website.

+### `useScrollCapture.tsx`

+Contains the `useScrollCapture` hook which takes in a callback function and an initial state.
+Every time a scroll event is captured the callback is called and the value is returned.

+### `useResizeCapture.tsx`

+The same as the above hook except on window resize!

 ## `assets/`

 This directory contains all the pictures and videos used in the website.